hsdenx/tbottest/Documentation/generic.rst

 .. code-block:: shell

         $ tree .
-        <your repo with your setup and testcases> (see below)
+        tbotconfig
         tbot (checkout from https://github.com/Rahix/tbot)
         tbottest (this repo, checkout from github)

-Create for your tbot configuration and own testcase your own repo and use the following directory structure:
+Create for your tbot configuration and own testcases your own repo **tbotconfig** and use the following directory structure there:

 .. code-block:: shell